Markovian bridges: Weak continuity and pathwise constructions

-The aim of this article is to study Markov processes on $[0,t]$, starting at $x$, conditioned to arrive at $y$ at time $t$.
-Historically, the first example of such a conditional law is given by Paul L\'evy's construction of the Brownian bridge: given a Brownian motion $B$ starting at zero, let\begin{esn} b^{x,y,t}_s=x+B_s-B_t\frac{s}{t}+\paren{y-x}\frac{s}{t}. \end{esn}Then $b^{x,y,t}$ is a version of $B$ started at $x$ and conditioned on $B_t=y$ in the sense that\begin{esn} \esp{\imf{F}{\paren{x+B_s}_{s\in[0,t]}}\imf{f}{x+B_t}}=\int \esp{\imf{F}{b^{x,y,t}}}\imf{f}{y}\,\proba{x+B_t\in dy}. \end{esn}This example synthesizes the main considerations of this work: one is able to construct a specific version of the disintegration of the law of $\paren{B_s}_{s\in [0,t]}$ given $B_t$ which is weakly continuous, and one is able to give a pathwise construction of this conditional law out of the trajectories of $B$.
+This example synthesizes the main considerations of this work: one is able to construct a specific version of the disintegration of the law of $( B_s)_{s\in[0,t]}$ given $B_t$ which is weakly continuous, and one is able to give a pathwise construction of this conditional law out of the trajectories of $B$.
 Since there is at most one weakly continuous disintegration, it is natural to look for conditions guaranteeing its existence and to characterize it, which we do in the class of Feller processes.
 Kallenberg has given in \cite{backwardkallenberg} a very general result for the existence of weakly continuous bridges of L\'evy processes using the convergence criteria for processes with exchangeable increments of \cite{kallenbergExchangeable}.
 It is a consequence of our results.
 The first abstract framework for the existence of particular bridge laws in the context of Markov process is \cite{markovbridges}.
-It is a different framework from the one adopted in this work since they rely on duality considerations while we rely on the Feller property.
+It is different from the one adopted in this work since they rely on duality considerations while we rely mainly on the Feller property.
 A more recent study of the question of existence of bridge laws without duality hypotheses is \cite{BarczyPap}.
 The framework is similar to ours although the laws are constructed on a product space by Kolmogorov's extension theorem; we supplement their construction by providing an analysis of path regularity of bridges and, in doing so, end up with a different proof of existence which relies mainly on weak convergence.

 Paul L\'evy's Gaussian construction of the Brownian bridge is of limited applicability in the context of Markov processes.
 However, he also gave a different pathwise construction of a Brownian bridge with a Markovian flavor: let $g$ be the last zero of $B$ before time $1$, which is not zero since $B$ comes back to zero at arbitrarily small times, and set

 for $t\leq1$.
 Then $b$ and $b^{0,0,1}$ have the same law.
 We will provide further examples of this type of pathwise construction, which in the case of Brownian motion is given as follows.
 Let $g_c=\sup\{ t\leq1\dvtx B_t=c\sqrt{t}\}$; the positivity of $g_c$ for any $c\in \mathbb{R}$ is an immediate consequence of the asymptotic behavior of the Brownian curve at~$0$.
 If